centreon/centreon-documentation/versioned_docs/version-23.10/releases/centreon-commercial-extensions.md

 Release date: `April 26, 2023`

 - Compatibility with other 23.04 components.
-- Plugins automatic installation: plugins are now installed automatically on the poller where a Host Discovery Job is scheduled.
+- Automatic plugin installation: plugins are now installed automatically on the poller where a Host Discovery job is scheduled.
 So, you won't need to install them prior to scheduling discovery jobs.
 - Job duplication: Host Discovery jobs can now be duplicated to avoid repetitive work.
 - Mapper duplication: Host Discovery Mappers can now be duplicated inside a job.